Is Treating Acne with Diet Possible?!

 For teens, the solution is to cut back on or cut out entirely, simple refined sugars and carbohydrate/grain products.

 This means bakery, cereals and packaged products as well as corn since it is a grain.
 With the epidemic levels of gluten intolerance and celiac disease in our society today, this solution is much more appropriate for enhancing health than offering dangerous drugs.
 But the diet should be cleaned up in other ways as well.
 Adding probiotic foods and probiotic supplements are also indicated to restore the beneficial micro flora to the gut.
 Moreover, eating the correct fats (and avoiding oxidized vegetable oils and trans fats) is also necessary for this condition.
 Additionally, gradually switching over to a real foods diet is important if you want to solve this problem through natural methods.

-While changing the diet may be hard for a teenager, it has got to be harder to go around with a face full of acne.
+While changing the diet may be difficult for a teenager, it must be even worse suffering with a face full of acne.